pocomane/vim_win_env/Readme.md

 ------------------

 In the "vimfiles" subfolder there are some usefull plugin.
-If you want you can remove them: just delete all the content of the vimfiles/bundle directory to get a plain vim installation.
-Indeed a plugin will remain installed: Tim Pop's pathogen in the vimfiles/pathogen directory.
-I suggest you to keep it since it is a very common plugin manager (a tool that will help you to install easly any other plugin).
+If you want you can remove them: just delete all the content of the vimfiles/pack directory to get a plain vim installation.

 Note that, also if you decide do not use any plugin, you still should keep the "vimfiles" directory and the contained vimrc file.
 These directory and file are